 Keith Ng (@keizng) co-founded Gametize (with his best friend Damon Widjaja, and later Brenda Nicole Tan), a digital gamification platform to motivate behaviors through challenges and rewards such as in recruitment, learning & development, marketing and community advocacy.
 Gametize won funding in a reality TV show (Angels’ gate), the People’s Vote in IBM’s Asean Smartcamp 2013, and most recently SBR’s 2015 20 hottest startups in Singapore.
-Today, the platform is powering fun for 300,000 users today with almost 10 million challenge completions.
+Today, the platform is powering fun for 300,000 users today with 10 million challenge completions.

 Keith was nominated as one of the most influential people in gamification globally by Gamification Summit (2014), as well as the top 100 gamification innovator/consultant by Sparkah.
 He designed Gametize’s gamification design framework, and speaks on gamification globally, including Gamification Summit in San Francisco, HR Congress in Manila, and Loyalty Summit, in Mumbai.
 His interests are in using game thinking and positive psychology to solve engagement problems, and designing extremely simple user experience for people to get hooked.
 Motivation theories and frameworks entrigues him as much as learning about management and scaling methodologies.

 Prior to co-founding Gametize, Keith coded/sold a MLM software at 18 before his military drafting.
 He then completed his BBM (Finance) and BSc (Information System) on a DFS Scholarship, in Singapore Management University, ending his final semester on exchange in Katholieke Universiteit Leuven, Belgium studying arts and the Flemish language.
 His “Richard Bartle’s Player Type” would be Explorer and Achiever; he lives for his Tuesday evening futsal games, and plays Counter-Strike and the Rubik’s cube sometimes (which he struggles immensely with).
 He is also passionate about craft beer and you might catch him beertending and washing glasses at a beer shop once a week in Chinatown Food Complex.

 Probably irrelevant to you.
 My Bucket Playlist: